-1) Maximize the sum of number of feasible (shift, employee) pairs over all pairs.

-2) Satisfy the hard constraints H1-H4.
+- 1) Maximize the sum of number of shifts that could be assigned to each employee, over all employees - 2) Satisfy the hard constraints H1-H5.

-The number of shifts employees are able to execute in the example given in Figure 2 is 13.
+The number of shifts employees are able to execute in the example given in Figure 1 is 13.
 Note, that in the GTSGP, the shift structure is implicitly generated from the skills, working times, availabilities and transition times of the employees (criteria C1-C4).
-Lin and Ying [28] state that it would be interesting and useful to take into account employee preferences, such as assignments to a preferred task.
-In our model the staff preferences are considered in the staff rostering phase (see Figure 1).